 CS:GO isn't compatible with Chrome OS.
-Even if you run the Linux version in a container, we don't expect the CPU and integrated graphics to provide a satisfactory gaming experience.
+Even if you run the Linux version in a container, the CPU and integrated graphics aren't powerful enough to provide a satisfactory gaming experience.

 Shadow of the Tomb Raider isn't compatible with Chrome OS.
-We don't expect the CPU and integrated graphics to provide a satisfactory gaming experience even if you run the Linux version in a container.
+The CPU and integrated graphics aren't powerful enough to provide a satisfactory gaming experience even if you run the Linux version in a container.